 This article covers:

-The difference between term & whole life insurance The pros of term life insurance The cons of term life insurance The pros of whole life insurance The cons of whole life insurance Which is better: Term or whole life insurance?
-Term vs. whole life: A cost comparison Why is whole life insurance often more expensive than term?
-Can you convert your term life insurance into whole life insurance?
-When should you buy both term & whole life insurance?
-What is blended life insurance?
+How term insurance works How whole life insurance works The pros of term life insurance The cons of term life insurance The pros of whole life insurance The cons of whole life insurance A term vs whole life comparison at-a-glance How blended life insurance has components of both term & whole life How term to permanent contract conversions work Are there times where you should buy both term & whole life?
+Which option is better for you?

 What are the pros of term life insurance?